Top

 Tips & Tricks

-Strategies For Listening
+Strategies For Writing

 analyse each task properly and spend some time making notes, highlight or underline key words in the tasks to make sure that you focus on what you have to do, plan your answers, use paragraphs clearly; put one idea in each paragraph